newrelic-experimental/nr1-session-timeline/README.md

 ![Timeline Violation Screenshot](docs/screenshots/timeline_03.png)<br/>

 Each event is grouped into a category based on the underlying data, and the timeline chart represents the events based on their grouping.
-Clicking on the chart legend allows you to quickly filtering both the chart and the event listing to show only events for the selected categories.
+Clicking on the chart legend allows you to quickly filter both the chart and the event listing to show only events for the selected categories.

 ![Timeline Filtering Screenshot](docs/screenshots/timeline_04.png)<br/>